 Faculty & Staff

-Nicholas Chong joined the Rutgers faculty in fall 2017, having previously served as TOMS Core Faculty Fellow and Lecturer in the Core Curriculum at Columbia University.
-In this position, he taught “Contemporary Civilization,” a “great books” seminar for undergraduates covering chronologically diverse texts in political philosophy, intellectual history, and social thought.
+Nicholas Chong is assistant professor of musicology at the Mason Gross School of the Arts, Rutgers University.
+Previously, he served as TOMS Core Faculty Fellow and Lecturer in the Core Curriculum at Columbia University, where he taught “Contemporary Civilization,” a “great books” seminar for undergraduates covering chronologically diverse texts in political philosophy, intellectual history, and social thought.

 Born in Singapore to Malaysian parents, Chong attended high school in Melbourne, Australia, before coming to the United States.